AttuneIntelligence/DeepSeek-v4-Flash-One-DGX-Spark/docs/performance.md

 **We keep 1M anyway.** The gain is ~10% on single-stream decode, with spreads wide enough that a single sample can show either sign.
-Against that, 262k means a coding session that exceeds 262k tokens stops being a warm session and starts paying the 242x cold-prefill penalty on every eviction.
+Against that, 262k means a coding session that exceeds 262k tokens stops being a warm session and starts paying the ~134 s cold-prefill penalty on every eviction.
 Ten percent of decode rate is a poor trade for the ability to keep a large repository resident.
 If your workload is many short concurrent chats rather than one deep session, invert this
 choice: `make serve CTX=262144` with `COALESCE_MAX=8` is the throughput